 “Apps need to be user-friendly for me.
 I like to be able to jump in and not have a huge onboarding process.
 This is a major problem I find with expensive systems like BuilderTrend and CoConstruct.” explained Andrew.

 Andrew continued to explain, “Level really clicked with me because it’s easy.
-You just open it up and it’s already being useful, like I have my project’s address linked to Google Maps right there.
-I also have any project's time tracking information, receipts and daily logs whenever I need them.”
+You just open it up and it’s already being useful, I have my project’s address linked to Google Maps right there.
+I also have any project's time tracking information, receipts, and daily logs whenever I need them.”

 Level is not only saving Ginkgo time.
 When asked how Level is helping Ginkgo manage the client relationship, Andrew responded, “A homeowner told me she loves Level!
 Level’s client portal really helps build better relationships with the homeowner by improving communication on the job.”

 A big part of building a successful construction business is setting yourself up for success.
 By using Level, Andrew is collecting the information he needs to make good business decisions, and his clients love him more for it!
 Andrew is achieving all this, while still maintaining a good work-life balance by spending quality time with his fiancée, and aspiring to be a motorcyclist.